topseed/topseed-videos/tut/labD/LabD.md

 In browser with the Developer Tools open, go to:
 - <https://1595566120.rsc.cdn77.org/members/authJoin/>
 - Enter some data and Click on NEW/JOIN button.
 See the form data logged in Developer Tools console.
-- View page source and <script> function init().
+- View page source and the javascript function init().
 It uses jQuery jsForm to access the html form data.
 (jQuery is loaded in /_js/setup.js)